-The Privacy Act defines requirements that are designed to protect the privacy of students concerning their records maintained by the College.
+The Privacy Act defines requirements that are designed to protect the privacy of students concerning their records maintained by the University.
 The law requires that:

 - The student must be provided access to official records directly related to the student.
 This does not include private records maintained by instructional, supervisory, or administrative personnel.
 A student who wishes to see his/her records must make an appointment through the Registrar's Office.
 A student may not remove any materials but is entitled, at his/her own expense, to one (1) copy of any material contained in this file.

 - The student must be given the opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under the law does not include any right to challenge the appropriateness of a grade as determined by the instructor.

 - The student's written consent must be received prior to releasing identifiable data from the records to anyone other than those specified in numbers 4 - 7 below.

 - The University is authorized under FERPA to release public directory information concerning students.
 Data considered to be public directory information by the University which may be released on general request includes the student's name, address, telephone listing, e-mail, enrollment status (full or part-time), date and place of birth, major field of study and anticipated graduation date, dates of attendance, site, degrees and awards received, most recent previous educational agency or institution attended by the student, participation in school activities and sports, and any other information authorized in writing by the student.
 Directory information is subject to release at any time by the University unless the Registrar's Office has received a prior written request from the student specifying that the information not be released.

 - Tusculum University is authorized to provide access to students' records to Tusculum University officials and employees who have legitimate interests in such access; these are persons who have responsibilities in the University's academic, administrative, or service functions.